 1. The user initiates an emergency service request to establish the IP-CAN bearer over EPS via NB-IoT NTN.

 2. When requested by the MME, the UE reports Coarse Location Information (as specified in clause 4.13.10 TS 23.401 [5]) in the NAS Security Mode Command procedure.

+Editor's note: Coordination with SA3 and CT1 is required on whether NAS Security Mode Command procedure can be used for retrieving Coarse Location Information of UE in limited service state.

-2. If the MME is not able to determine the UE location with sufficient accuracy or if the received ULI is not sufficiently reliable, the MME initiates UE location procedure to E-SMLC as specified in clause 9.1.17.0 of TS 23.271 [y], to determine the UE location.
+3. If the MME is not able to determine the UE location with sufficient accuracy or if the received ULI is not sufficiently reliable, the MME initiates UE location procedure to E-SMLC as specified in clause 9.1.17.0 of TS 23.271 [y], to determine the UE location.
 If the requested location information and the location accuracy within the QoS can be satisfied based on parameters received from the MME, the E-SMLC may skip step 3 and send a Location Response immediately.